The Dark Message At The Heart Of She’s The Man Sadly Still Applies Today

 Advertisement

-Soon enough, the perfect opportunity both to play soccer and get back at her old school presents itself: Viola’s twin brother, Sebastian (James Kirk), has booked a two-week gig for his band in London,just as he’s set to transfer to Illyria Preparatory School, Cornwall’s biggest soccer competitor.
+Soon enough, the perfect opportunity both to play footie and get back at her old school presents itself: Viola’s twin brother, Sebastian (James Kirk), has booked a two-week gig for his band in London, just as he’s set to transfer to Illyria Preparatory School, Cornwall’s biggest football competitor.
 With the help of her three best friends, a wig, and some truly spectacular sideburns, Viola takes Sebastian’s place at the new school, posing as a boy so she can join the team and exact her revenge against her Cornwall naysayers.
 Perfect, right?
 Except… acting like a so-called “real man” is a lot more complicated than she first thought.
-Oh, and there’s also the small matter of Viola’s crush on her new roommate and fellow soccer-player, Duke Orsino (Channing Tatum).
+Oh, and there’s also the small matter of Viola’s crush on her new roommate and fellow player, Duke Orsino (Channing Tatum).

 Advertisement